DanielHeath/has_unpublished_password/README.md

 ## What is it?

-This is a gem which performs offline checks against the [HIBP](https://haveibeenpwned.com/) master list.
+This is a gem which performs offline checks against the [HIBP](https://haveibeenpwned.com/) master list (well, the top 11,000,000 passwords in it).

 It can be used to ensure that your users are not using credentials which have previously been leaked.